kklassa/playlist-predictions/README.md

 The API gateway will be available at [`http://localhost:8080/`](http://localhost:8080/).
 The API documentation is available at [`http://localhost:8080/docs`](http://localhost:8080/docs).

 The Nginx reverse proxy performs round robin load balancing, so the request will get forwarded by the proxy to a randomly selected upstream service.
 If you want to access a specific service, you can find them at [`http://localhost:8080/torch-model/`](http://localhost:8080/torch-model/) and [`http://localhost:8080/xgb-model/`](http://localhost:8080/xgb-model/) for the Neural Network and XGBoost models respectively.
 You can also bypass the proxy and access the model serving services directly at [`http://localhost:8081/`](http://localhost:8081/) and [`http://localhost:8082/`](http://localhost:8082/).

+*This project was created as an assignment in the Machine Learning Engineering course @ Warsaw University of Technology.*